gamesbook/pyprototypr/docs/basic_concepts.rst

 ==========================
 `↑ <table-of-contents_>`_

-You will be using **pyprototypr** to write what is termed a *script* i.e. a recipe or list of instructions that are stored in a file.
+You will be using **pyprototypr** to write what is termed a **script** i.e. a recipe or list of instructions that are stored in a file.
 These instructions are used to define a game board, a set of cards or tiles, or any other, similar, regular graphical design of your choice.

 You will then use Python to "run" the script.
-Python will take the file you have written, and step through it, line by line, from top to bottom, to finally create an output PDF file (or, optionally, PNG or GIF image) that will show the outcome of this process - hopefully with your desired design!
+Python will take the file you have written, and step through it, line by line, from top to bottom, to finally create an output PDF file or, optionally, PNG or GIF images, that will show the outcome of this process - hopefully with your desired design!

-If you want to make changes to the design, then you add to, delete, or change the instructions in your script and then use Python to process it again to create an updated PDF file.
+If you want to make changes to the design, then you add to, delete, or change, the instructions in your script and use Python to process it again to create the update.

 The "script" concept